GihwanShin-ku/Adaptive-TMR/README.md

 This repository contains the scripts associated with the manuscript:

-**"Neural Dynamics of Adaptive Stimulation for Enhancing Working Memory During Sleep."**
+**"Adaptive Stimulation Based on Learning Difficulty for Enhancing Working Memory via Slow Wave-Spindle Dynamics."**

 ## Code Structure
 The repository is organized into the following main directories: